pfheatwole/thesis/source/introduction.rst

        the total system.
 Those state dynamics are the basis of generating predictions as part of the particle filter time update step.

-     * Gaussian processes for the proposal distribution?
+     * A multivariate Gaussian process for the prior?

    * Digital elevation models for the topography?